philhawksworth/linkylinky/README.md

 ### 1. Environment variables

 Before you can start using the URL shortener, you'll need to tell your build script where it can find your data.
-We'll make use of Netlify's Form Handling and access the content via the provided API.
+We'll make use of Netlify's [form handling](https://www.netlify.com/docs/form-handling/) and access the content via the provided [API](https://www.netlify.com/docs/api/#forms).

 To do this we'll need to define the following Environment Variables: